artitudinale1/JustGivingTest/README.md

-This is my answer for the recruting test https://github.com/JustGiving/Recruitment-Test
+This is my answer for the Recruitment-Test https://github.com/JustGiving/Recruitment-Test

 For this test I used:
 http://yeoman.io/ - installing bootstrap & modernizr